zernonia/vue-supabase-slides/example.md

 Supabase is an open source **Firebase alternative**.

 It provides all the backend services you need to build a product. <br>
-You can use it completely, or just the services you require:
+You can use all the services, or just the services you require:

 <div class="grid grid-cols-2 gap-y-4 mt-12">
   <v-clicks>